inflation

 Annuity providers can index-link an annuity, but the starting rate will be much lower.
 A 65-year-old might be able to get a fixed annuity yielding around 4.5%.
 But an equivalent index-linked annuity would only yield around 2.4%.
 Put another way, buying a fixed annuity for £100,000 might give a fixed income of £4,500 for life; an index-linked annuity would give a starting income of just £2,400, but rising each year in line with inflation.

 There’s one type of fixed income that everyone is entitled to: the State Pension.
 It’s just like an index-lined annuity, underwritten by the government.
 The current level is around £9,300 a year.
 If you had to buy your own annuity to generate the same index-linked income, it would cost you up to £400,000.
 That’s serious money, more that a third of the pension lifetime allowance!
-Don’t deride the state pension, it’s worth a lot, and is protected against inflation.
+The State Pension represents significant value and is protected against inflation.

 Inflation and investments

 Most of us would agree that the state pension is not enough for a comfortable retirement.
-Unless we have generous defined benefit pension schemes, we’ll need to make investment choices to help fund our retirement.
+Unless they have generous defined benefit pension schemes, many people rely on investment choices to help fund their retirement.
 Unfortunately, there’s no free lunch: the highest returns entail the highest risk.
 The lowest risk is from cash.
 Unless we stash cash under the mattress, we can earn interest; but it’s rare that interest rates exceed inflation.
 So living off the interest from cash would mean the erosion of spending power over time.
 And even if you never touch the principal, inflation will erode the real value of the principal over time.

 At the other end of the spectrum, there are equities.
 These are rightly regarded as high risk.
-But over time they’ve always comfortably outperformed inflation.
+But equities have historically tended to outperform inflation over long periods.
 It’s important to understand why that is.
 Equities are part ownership of companies whose directors and employees are working hard to generate profits.
 The whole of our capitalist system depends upon the ability of private enterprise to generate growth.
 Even though there may be bad times, over the long term a basket of companies should perform well.
 Some companies may fail, while others may reach the stratosphere.
 And sometimes global or psychological factors may cause a market correction, or even a crash.
-As long as it’s not the end of the world, markets will eventually recover.
+Historically, markets have recovered from downturns over time, though the timing is uncertain.

 From an inflation-busting point of view, equities perform better than cash or fixed interest bonds over the long term.
 But not every investor has the same appetite for short-term risk.
 Some people want to reach for the sell button as soon as there’s a major market correction.
-Such people should have a balanced portfolio, so they’re able to tune out from the riskier side of the market.
-Each person’s ideal investment risk profile depends on their attitude to risk, and also on their age.
-If you’re still working, you don’t need to draw any income from your investments.
-So you can ride out the market, and maybe delay retirement if needed.
+Such people may prefer a more balanced portfolio to help reduce exposure to short‑term volatility.
+An individual’s preferred investment risk profile often reflects their attitude to risk and their stage of life.
+If you’re still working, you may not need to draw income from your investments, which can make it easier to tolerate market fluctuations.

 Other types of investment

 Equities, bonds and cash are not the only types of investment.
 If you own your own home, then you’ve invested a fair chunk of your net worth into property.
-Over the long term, property has proved to be an excellent hedge against inflation.
+Over the long term, property has often acted as a hedge against inflation over long periods.
 But like any non-cash investment, property is not risk free.

 We could talk about more exotic types of investment, like emerging markets, equity derivatives, crypto-currencies, etc. But doing so would miss the point: higher potential returns means higher risk.
 There’s no free lunch.